How to Dissolve an LLC: Everything You Need to Know

 Draw up a written resolution stating the purpose to dissolve the LLC, have every member who voted for the dissolution sign and date it, and dispenses a copy to every member, because this might become significant if the validity of the dissolution is tested later.
 The procedure for filing the Certificate of Dissolution (also called Articles of Dissolution) differs by state.

 Some states need filing documents before informing creditors and resolving claims; others need filing after that process.
 Certain states need tax clearance for the business before the Certificate of Dissolution may be filed.
 In these cases, any back-taxes due by the company or LLC has to first be paid.
 Contact your registered agent, online incorporator, or Secretary of State's office to learn more.
 File Form 966 with the IRS within 30 days of the date of the dissolution resolution, so that the Limited Liability Company won’t be subject to federal tax filing obligations.

 Step 3: Cancel all LLC licenses and permits

 Contact the government agencies that issued the permits and licenses for the LLC, and inquire how to cancel said licenses and permits.
 In some cases, entering into another business structure or LLC, you may be able to transfer an LLC's licenses and permits to that business entity.

 Satisfy creditors and the tax authorities.
-Each known LLC debts need to be paid before any LLC assets are able to be dispersed to members.
-Get a tax certificate from the state government, founding that the business is current on its tax reporting duties, if this is required by the state.
+Each known LLC debts need to be paid before any LLC assets can be dispersed to members.
+Get a tax certificate from the state government, founding that the business is current on its tax reporting duties if this is required by the state.